ropensci-archive/roweb2/content/blog/2018-05-02-onboarding-is-work.md

 Many packages are submitted quite rapidly which might indicate rapid development, but also maybe onboarding as a part of development, i.e. authors knew they intended to submit.
-For instance, Maëlle's developed `opencage` in just a few days, then submitted it to get it ready for wider use by the community.
+For instance, Maëlle’s developed `opencage` in just a few days, then submitted it to get it ready for wider use by the community.

 #### Before review